danielbh/Notes-on-Go-OSS-projects/grafana.md

 ***

 UX on toggling admins.
 The UI should prevent a user from removing themselves as an admin without the need for a backend call.
+***

+12/3/2018: finding more backend help wanted issues that I want to do...